lynnfaraday/aresmush.com/tutorials/code/templates.md

 The padding char is optional in left/right/center, and defaults to a space.
 {% endtip %}

 Some of the template renderers share common helpers with another template.
-You'll see this when the renderer has a line like  <code>include CharDescTemplateFields</code>  near the top of the file.
-For example, the description and glance templates share some helpers from  <code>plugins/describe/char_desc_template_fields.rb</code> .
+You'll see this when the renderer has a line like  `include CharDescTemplateFields`  near the top of the file.
+For example, the description and glance templates share some helpers from  `plugins/describe/char_desc_template_fields.rb` .

 {% tip %}
 If you don't see the helper you're looking for in the template renderer, look for a shared helper file.